ncatlab/nlab-content/pages/231.md

 ))

-A fairly comprehensive set of lecture notes on the [[higher algebra]] monoidal categories is in
+A fairly comprehensive set of lecture notes on the [[higher algebra]] of monoidal categories is in

 * [[Pavel Etingof]], Shlomo Gelaki, Dmitri Nikshych, [[Victor Ostrik]], _Topics in Lie theory and Tensor categories_, Lecture notes (spring 2009) ([web](http://ocw.mit.edu/courses/mathematics/18-769-topics-in-lie-theory-tensor-categories-spring-2009/lecture-notes/))